-Given the unstable financial situation in Greece, the options to transfer money into and out of the country were previously limited.
-However, the credit crisis in Greece has largely stabilised as the majority of large banks and global transfer providers have now reinstated their services into the country.
+Given the unstable financial situation in Greece, the options to transfer money into and out of the country were limited.
+However, the credit crisis in Greece has largely stabilised and the majority of large banks and global transfer providers have now reinstated their services into the country.

 We contacted several banks and transfer providers to confirm that no restrictions are currently in place for money transfers into Greece at this point in time.